Statue of Chris Cornell

 Statue by Nick Marra in Seattle, Washington, U.S.

-A bronze sculpture depicting late Soundgarden vocalist Chris Cornell (called Chris Cornell in Performance) is installed outside Seattle's Museum of Pop Culture, in the U.S. state of Washington.
+A bronze sculpture depicting late Soundgarden vocalist Chris Cornell (called Chris Cornell in Performance) is installed outside Seattle's Museum of Pop Culture (MoPop), in the U.S. state of Washington.
 The statue was created by sculptor and special effects artist Nick Marra.

-It was first displayed to the public on October 7, 2018.
+Chris's widow Vicky Cornell announced in August 2017 that Wayne Toth had been commissioned to create the sculpture.
+The sculpture created by Nick Marra was first displayed to the public on October 7, 2018, in a ceremony attended by his widow, three children, and remaining members of Soundgarden.
 The life-size statue shows the musician holding a guitar.
-It was donated to the museum by Cornell's widow, Vicky Cornell.
+Vicky Cornell donated the statue to the MoPop museum.

 The statue was vandalized in August 2020.